exercism/c/exercises/practice/secret-handshake/.approaches/introduction.md

 # Introduction

-There are various wys to solve Secret Handshake.
+There are various ways to solve Secret Handshake.
 One approach is to iterate once even if the actions are meant to be reversed.

 ## Approach: Iterate once